There's nothing like motherhood to make you feel incredibly empowered one day, and then so very vulnerable and fragile the next.

 Be that mom who drops off a meal with a new recipe, a new tip, a new resource to check out, giving her hope and a break.

 When being a mom takes most of what we've got, some days it is just harder to dig deeper and find that resolve to embrace the unexpected or unfamiliar.

 Anything can throw us off balance and into that murky swamp of stress, anxiety and uncertainty—a new home, a new hood, a new school, a new situation.

-Other times, it’s just because we are so, so tired.
-We’ve been up too many nights in a row at the mercy of a virus that has set upon each family member, one by one, saving the final knock out punch for us.
-We’re left on the ropes and trying our best to get back in the ring.
+Other times, it's just because we are so, so tired.
+We've been up too many nights in a row at the mercy of a virus that has set upon each family member, one by one, saving the final knock out punch for us.
+And we're left on the ropes and trying our best to get back in the ring.
 Or, self-care has taken a back seat in the mom-van of life for far too long, and our gas tank is empty.

-All of us have had our share of both kinds of days.
-We know the satisfaction and empowerment of feeling like we are in our lane.
-And on the days that don’t feel so good, we all know what it feels like to have to carry on.
-We’re in need of support, we need to be noticed, we need someone to throw us a line.
+All of us have had our share of both kinds of days—we know the satisfaction and empowerment of feeling like we are in our lane, and on the days that don't feel so good, we all know what it feels like to have to carry on.
+We're in need of support, we need to be noticed, we need someone to throw us a line.

 We've all been there.
 So, be that mom.